 Have you had an agent explain to why you need these coverages?
-Without understanding the value, it can be very difficult to make an informed decision on where to place your insurance.
+Without understanding the value of these coverages, it can be very difficult to make an informed decision on what kind of insurance to get.

 That’s where we come in.
-We’ve learned over the years that many agents simply sell insurance, but we don’t feel like that is enough.
-InsuranceHub risk advisors are here to do just that, advise you and make you feel like you are getting the best value for the dollars you spend on your business insurance.
+We’ve learned over the years that many agents simply sell insurance, but we don’t feel like that's enough.
+InsuranceHub risk advisors are here to do just that - advise you and make sure that you get the best value for the dollars you spend on your business insurance.

 We do this by:

-- Designing a custom tailored policy fit for your specific business needs
+Designing a customized policy fit for your specific business needs